However, what caught my ear was his use of the word tolerance.

 If this is something you want to achieve here’s some ideas:

-Resolve to eat foods without a labelsuch as fruit, veggies, raw nuts/seeds, and protein sources.
+Resolve to eat foods without a label such as veggies, raw nuts/seeds, some fruit and protein sources.

 Dedicate yourself to looking at the ingredient list of every food you consume with a label – if it has a word that is code for sweetness consider not eating it, or starting to wean yourself off these foods.

 Although many words for sweet are recognizable such as sugar, sucrose, dextrose, fructose, corn syrup, etc. some may not be recognizable such as monk fruit, mannitol, and agave.